djmips/trout/README.md

 The following is also documented in Kilgore.py

-### GPIO for motor control uses Physical Numbering
+GPIO for motor control uses Physical Numbering

+The tail and mouth are both just on/off but the head is controlled with a bidirectional h-bridge.
+The head can be driven both forward and backward.
+The tail and mouth are returned by spring.

 TAIL HEAD0 HEAD1 MOUTH
 Physical pinout:  11, 15, 16, 18